Montecruz Beach Resort, Zambales (Travel)

 The Beach

-The sand may look white but it’s actually gray when it gets wet.
-Unlike the sand in Bohol or in Boracay, the sand is really white.
-Anyway, while it was scorching hot and the air was on fire during the noontime, we were all happy that our flip flops are stepping on the white sand and the view is where the sky and the ocean meet.
+The sand may look white, but it’s actually gray when it gets wet.
+Unlike the sand in Bohol or Boracay, which is really white, this one is different.
+Anyway, while it was scorching hot and the air was sweltering during noontime, we were all happy that our flip-flops were stepping on the sand, and the view was where the sky and the ocean meet.

 Montecruz Beach Resort pose